Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 ![alt text](./feat.png)

 Bbased on whether this flag is enabled or not, we'll set the `maxHabits` value to either 6 or 2.
+You could set this directly in a flag value if you wanted as well.

 ### Basic toggle